jindrichmynarz/sparql-to-csv/README.md

 }
 ```

 The input CSV must have a header with column names.
+In order to be usable in Mustache template, the column names in the input CSV can contain only ASCII characters, `?`, `!`, `/`, `.`, or `-`.

 ## License